micro-api/micro-api/README.md

 *This section is non-normative.*

 - All records are uniquely identified by `@id` and `@type`.
-- All types have links to collections which non-idempotent updates may be made to.
+- All types have links to collections which requests may be made to.
 - The relationship graph is entirely defined in the entry point and subsets of it may appear in other entities.
 - Inverse links should be assumed to make reciprocal updates on linked records.
 - There is no concept of relationship entities, so for example a `DELETE` request on a `@href` within a `@links` object should actually delete the record and not just remove the relationship.